hjelmua/php-timeclock-with-bootsrap/README.md

 About
 =====

-A fork of timeclock version 1.10 that uses bootstrap
+A fork of timeclock version 1.10 that uses bootstrap.

 Timeclock - What Is It?